Cairi-S/tom-poulson/README.md

 With this in mind the website is designed to be **easily navigated, responsive and accessible** on a variety of different devices.

-The business goals of the website are:
+The business goals of the website are to:
-- To increase brand awareness.
+- Increase brand awareness.
-- To provide exceptional UX to encourage users to book the musician for performances.
+- Provide exceptional UX to encourage users to book the musician for performances.
-- Provide examples of the musicians range of work to showcase their versatility.
+- Provide examples of the musician's range of work to showcase their versatility.
 - Encourage users to make contact with the musician with all queries.

 Customers to this website may be looking to: